 - GDP Trends.
 Then-Treasury Secretary Jacob Lew told a Washington, DC, research institute in April 2015 that Iran's gross domestic product (GDP) was 15%-20% smaller than it would have been had sanctions not been imposed.
 The unemployment rate rose to about 20% by 2014, and many additional Iranians were working but unpaid or partially paid.
 In 2015, Iran's GDP was about \$400 billion at the official exchange rate (\$1.4 trillion if assessed on a purchasing power parity [PPP] basis).
 IMF and outside economists report that Iran achieved about 7% growth during March 2016-March 2017, and a similar 7% growth rate was achieved for the March 2017-March 2018 period.
 However, estimates issued before the U.S. reimposition of sanctions predicted growth would moderate to about 4% during March 2018-March 2019.
 The reimposition of U.S. sanctions might drive Iran back into recession as companies withdraw from Iran and Iranian oil exports fall: Iran's parliament researchers have forecast that Iran's economy could decline by as much as 5%-a significant recession-during March 2019-March 2020.
-The production of the part of the part of the production of the production of the part of the production of t - Oil Exports.
+100 - Oil Exports.
 As noted in Table 1, sanctions reduced Iran's crude oil sales about 60% from the 2.5 mbd level of 2011, causing Iran to lose over \$160 billion in oil revenues from 2012 to 2015.
 Iran earned \$120 billion from oil sales in 2011; about \$35 billion in 2013; and, because of the fall in prices, even less in 2014 and 2015.
 The JPA capped Iran's crude oil exports at about 1.1 mbd.
-From 2016 until November 5, 2018, Iran has been able to export oil freely without risk of sanction, and export volumes returned to nearly 2011 levels.
-As shown in the table, the 2018 reimposition of U.S. sanctions has already driven Iran's oil exports well below 2 mbd as of November 1, 2018.
+101 From 2016 until November 5, 2018, Iran was able to export oil without risk of sanction, and export volumes returned to nearly 2011 levels.
+As shown in the table, the 2018 reimposition of U.S. sanctions has driven Iran's oil exports to about 1 mbd as of December 1, 2018.
+This level appears consistent with the Administration's Iran oil export reduction goals, but not nearly close to zero as a total.
+And, it is possible that Iran's customers that have received SRE exceptions will increase purchases in coming months.
 Iran has been exempted from an attempt by OPEC to increase oil prices by imposing production cuts on most of the cartel's members. - Banking.
-Global banks were slow to reenter the Iran market after the 2016 easing of sanctions because of (1) reported concerns that the United States might still sanction such transactions under remaining sanctions provisions; (2) a lack of transparency in Iran's financial sector; (3) lingering concerns over past financial penalties for processing Iran-related transactions in the U.S. financial system (see
+Global banks were slow to reenter the Iran market after the 2016 easing of sanctions because of (1) reported concerns that the United States might still sanction such transactions under remaining sanctions provisions; (2) a lack of transparency in Iran's financial sector; (3) lingering concerns over past financial penalties for processing Iran-related transactions in the U.S. financial system (see above); and (4) extra costs and procedures caused by the inability to process Iran-related transactions through the U.S. financial system and/or easily use dollars in Iran-related transactions.
+Those banks that did reenter the Iran market have, as a consequence of the U.S. exit from the JCPOA, already either stopped or are considering stopping their transactions with Iran.

-Department of the Treasury.
+98 Department of the Treasury.
 Remarks of Secretary Jacob J. Lew at the Washington Institute for Near East Policy 30th Anniversary Gala.
 April 29, 2015.

-&lt;sup>96 "Foreign Investors Flock to Iran as U.S. Firms Watch on the Sidelines."
+99 "Foreign Investors Flock to Iran as U.S. Firms Watch on the Sidelines."
 Wall Street Journal, March 27, 2017.

-Forecast Says Sharp Drop in Iran's Economic Growth Rate.
+100 Forecast Says Sharp Drop in Iran's Economic Growth Rate.
 Radio Farda, September 2, 2018.

-98 &quot;Why Higher Iran Oil Exports Are Not Roiling Nuclear Deal," Reuters, June 13, 2014.
+^{101 &}quot;Why Higher Iran Oil Exports Are Not Roiling Nuclear Deal," Reuters, June 13, 2014.